 She provides training and consultation nationally and internationally on restorative treatment for survivors of war, political violence, torture, and natural disasters.
-She has over thirty years experience in human service and working with displaced people, refugees, and survivors of human rights abuses, and over 22 years experience working with survivors of interpersonal and social trauma.
+She has over thirty years of experience in human service and working with displaced people, refugees, and survivors of human rights abuses and over 22 years of experience working with survivors of interpersonal and social trauma.
 She is an innovator in the field of staff care for first responders in disasters and complex humanitarian emergencies.
-Her expertise is in integration of creative arts and body-based practices and methods into clinical, psychotherapeutic and healing practices.
-She is a regular conference presenter and keynote speaker, and has authored many peer-reviewed publications on movement therapies and trauma.
+Her expertise is in the integration of creative arts and body-based practices and methods into clinical, psychotherapeutic, and healing practices.
+She is a regular conference presenter and keynote speaker and has authored many peer-reviewed publications on movement therapies and trauma.
 She regularly leads eco somatic, “wild-zeness” retreats for survivors of trauma.

 Find Amber on Facebook